How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 Start your renewal process 60 to 90 days before your permit expiry date.
 The 2026 Salama AI automation system cross-references your renewal application against:

-• Outstanding traffic fines linked to your Emirates ID (these will block renewal automatically)
+- Outstanding traffic fines linked to your Emirates ID (these can block or delay renewal under the Salama checks)

-• Health insurance policy validity (expired policies block renewal)
+- Health insurance policy validity (expired policies can delay or block renewal)

-The overstay fine is AED 50 per day with no grace period — it starts the day your visa expires.
+The overstay fine is AED 50 per day once your visa has expired under the 2026 no-grace framework.
 Renew early.

 What You Cannot DIY (Honestly)